 Science is a process that uses observation and investigation to gain knowledge about events in nature.
-It’s based on logic and evidence with the goal of providing explanations and understanding patterns about how and why things happen.
+Science aims to provide explanations and understand patterns based on logic and evidence.
+It helps us understand how and why things happen.
 Scientists then use the information or knowledge gained to make predictions about future occurrences.
 Science covers three main categories: life science, earth science, and physical science.

 Evidence from research leads scientists to propose scientific theories or explanations based on experiments.
-A scientific theory is a logical explanation that is based on data and not a guess.
-For example, when you are playing the game Clue, you might say, “I have a theory that Colonel Mustard killed Mrs. Peacock in the study with the wrench.”
-But when a scientist talks about a theory, like the black hole theory, they are referring to a well-tested explanation based on observations, research, and data.
-A scientific law is a rule of nature that sums up the related observations to describe a pattern in nature, and it is true all the time.
-The law of gravity is a scientific law.
+A scientific theory is a logical explanation based on data and not a guess.
+For example, when playing the game Clue, you might say, “I have a theory that Colonel Mustard killed Mrs. Peacock in the study with the wrench.”
+When scientists talk about a theory, like the black hole theory, they refer to a well-tested explanation based on observations, research, and data.
+A scientific law is a rule of nature that sums up the related observations to describe a pattern in nature, which is always true.
+For example, the law of gravity is a scientific law.

 - What is a hypothesis?